jaymoulin/docker-twitter-cli/README.md

 Configuration
 -------------

 First, you need to authenticate to twitter with the following command:
+Please note that this package is also hosted on Github Container Registry, just add `ghcr.io/` before the image name (`docker pull ghcr.io/jaymoulin/twitter-cli` instead of `jaymoulin/twitter-cli`)

 ```
 docker run -ti --rm -v /path/to/authkey/folder:/root jaymoulin/twitter-cli authorize